Last updated: 1 July 2015

 Stata is a statistical package that is available for Windows, Macintosh and Unix operating systems.
 This guide addresses some shortcomings of the text editor that is part of the Stata package.
 Stata's Do-File Editor is fully integrated and commands can be executed directly from the editor with a keyboard shortcut or the click of a button.
-External editors often have a richer set of features, including syntax highlighting, but they lack integration with Stata.
+External editors often have a richer set of features but they lack integration with Stata.

 - MS Windows: The programs were tested with Windows XP, Windows Vista, Windows 7 and Windows 8 (up to version 8.1).
 Macintosh and Unix operating systems are not supported.